Abdullah786-dev/jobz-pk/README.md

 echo "# Jobz.pk

 ## Overview
-Jobz.pk is a platform for job seekers in Pakistan to find and apply for job opportunities across various industries."
+< ahref="https://jobz.pk/">Jobz.pk</a> is a platform for job seekers in Pakistan to find and apply for job opportunities across various industries."